amathur2k/dataextraction/README.md

 - `-o, --output`: Directory to save output files
 - `-k, --api_key`: OpenAI API key (can also be set via OPENAI_API_KEY environment variable)
 - `--extraction-only`: Only perform extraction without LLM analysis
+- `--no-clean`: Do not clean output directory before processing (by default, the output directory is cleaned)

 ## Components